 First, you can ice-skate on rivers and lakes.
 Secondly, there are indoor and outdoor rinks in most cities and towns.
 Finally, you can play ice hockey.
 Surely it is every bit as popular in Sweden as it is in Canada!

-Holidays in Sweden in January
+Holidays and Events in Sweden in January

 There are only two official holidays and one de facto holiday in Sweden in January.
+In addition, there are some interesting trade shows

-New Year’s Day 1 January 2024
+New Year’s Day –Â 1 January 2026

 After an uproarious New Year’s Eve, most Swedes sleep in on New Year’s Day.
 While New Year’s Day is the first national holiday of the year, it tends to be quiet.

-Twelfth Night – 5 January 2024
+Twelfth Night – 5 January 2026

 Twelfth Night is the night of the Twelfth Day of Christmas.
 While it is not an official holiday in Sweden, it is a de facto half-holiday.
 In other words, many employers give their employees half a day off.

-Epiphany – 6 January 2024
+Epiphany – 6 January 2026

 Epiphany is an official holiday in Sweden.
 In fact, many secular Swedes aren’t even sure what it’s all about.